utPLSQL/utPLSQL.github.io/_posts/2017-04-01-Version3Beta1.md

 Feel free to join us in our [slack chat room](http://utplsql-slack-invite.herokuapp.com/) where we communicate daily about the project.

 We welcome support requests and discussions, feature requests, and bug reports in the [GitHub issues log](https://github.com/utPLSQL/utPLSQL/issues).

+This is not an April Fools Day Joke,  we really release it.